panva/jose/docs/interfaces/types.GeneralJWSInput.md

 • **payload**: `string` \| [`Uint8Array`]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array )

 The "payload" member MUST be present and contain the value BASE64URL(JWS Payload).
-When RFC7797 "b64": false is used the value passed may also be a Uint8Array.
+When when JWS Unencoded Payload ([RFC7797](https://www.rfc-editor.org/rfc/rfc7797)) "b64": false is used the value passed may also be a Uint8Array.

 ___